maxfleck/circuitGP/README.md

 - add/implement additional kernel functions
 - not sure but maybe 3D processes are possible (check ulab maximum number of dimensions)

+**GOAL**

+Bring something you might call creativity to small devices.